StefanPesic/Battleport/README.md

 # Game-Battleport-
-Game made for a school project in period 2 of school year 1.
+Game made for an Informatica school project in period 2 of school year 1

 This game is made by 4 students.
 It is a game that features battleships and the main goal is to defeat the boats of the other player.